alangs/pagela-macro/README.md

 This generates a jar file within Maven's target folder.
 The file can be uploaded as an app in Confluence's "Manage apps" administrative menu.
 For more details, see [Installing Marketplace apps - Installing by file upload][conf-install-app].

+The generated jar file is also provided for each release on Github.

 ## Usage example

 Create a page in Confluence.
 In the macro browser, search for "pagela".
 In the setup dialog, add any amount of labels and optionally customize the form's texts.